How to Provide Two-Way Customer Engagement

 Two-way engagement means creating opportunities for conversation.
-One survey found that 72 percent of respondents between 18 and 34 years old are more likely to be loyal to a brand that replies to them.
+One survey found that 66 percent of millennials are more likely to be loyal to a brand that replies to them.
 For respondents over the age of 45, 47 percent had the same feeling.
 How can you employ a two-way engagement strategy?
 Go beyond the obvious step of responding to complaints and comments; your customers want and deserve more than that.
 Implement these four tips to boost your two-way engagement.

 Don’t dominate the narrative.
 It’s hard to not talk about yourself all the time, but no one wants to be friends with that person.
 When engaging your audience on social media, abide by the 80/20 rule: Only 20 percent of your posts should be product endorsements and self-promotional.
 The other 80 percent should be helpful to your readers, adding value to their day.
 Share news, best practices, or industry tips.
 Think about providing valuable information.
 Pick topics that show you’re listening and understanding your customer’s pain points.
 Be human.
 Show you care about their concerns.
 Spark conversation by asking for feedback or customer tips.
 Create a community that thrives on open communication.